LinkWellNodes/Documentation/docs/knowledgebase/Verifiable-Random-Numbers-Guide.md

 You have two options for verifying your random number(s):

 :::tip
-You must wait for respective seed's epoch to end (every 6 hours) before you can verify your random number(s).
+You must wait for the respective seed's epoch to end (every 6 hours) before you can verify your random number(s).
 Epochs end at the following times each day:
 <br/>
 <ul>
 <li><b>00:00:00 UTC</b></li>